Elixonus/doppler/README.md

 ## Functionality

-`TIME` button group can be used to pause the simulation, possibly to change the properties of the source and observer.
+`TIME` button group (P) can be used to pause the simulation, possibly to change the properties of the source and observer.

-`BUFFER` button group can be used to save the current simulation time and restore the saved time later on.
+`BUFFER` button group (S/R) can be used to save the current simulation time and restore the saved time later on.

-`SOUND` button group can be used to interpret the observed signal as a sound wave.
+`SOUND` button group (M) can be used to interpret the observed signal as a sound wave.

-`OWAVE` button group can be used to highlight the properties of the wave that is observed at the current time.
+`OWAVE` button group (O) can be used to highlight the properties of the wave that is observed at the current time.
 This includes the position and velocity of the source.

-`CONTROL` button group can be used to toggle between modifying the properties of the source and observer.
+`CONTROL` button group (C) can be used to toggle between modifying the properties of the source and observer.

-`TYPE` button group can be used to toggle between modifying the velocity and acceleration of the controlled object.
+`TYPE` button group (T) can be used to toggle between modifying the velocity and acceleration of the controlled object.

+`DIRECTION` button group (ArrowLeft/ArrowRight/ArrowUp/0) can be used to set the direction of the vector (including origin) of the motion type of the controlled object.

-`VECTOR` button group can be used to set the vector of the motion type of the controlled object.
+`MAGNITUDE` button group (1/2/3) can be used to set the magnitude of the vector (excluding origin) of the motion type of the controlled object.

 ## Limitations